RobertCraigie/prisma-client-py/docs/index.md

 In this schema, you configure three things:

-- **Data source**: Specifies your database connection, in this case we use a local SQLite database however you can also use an environment variable
+- **Data source**: Specifies your database connection.
+In this case we use a local SQLite database however you can also use an environment variable.
-- **Generator**: Indicates that you want to generate Prisma Client Python
+- **Generator**: Indicates that you want to generate Prisma Client Python.
-- **Data models**: Defines your application models
+- **Data models**: Defines your application models.

 ---

-On this page, the focus is on the generator as this is the only part of the schema that is specific to Prisma Client Python, you can learn more about [Data sources](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/data-sources) and [Data models](https://www.prisma.io/docs/concepts/components/prisma-schema/data-model/) on their respective documentation pages.
+On this page, the focus is on the generator as this is the only part of the schema that is specific to Prisma Client Python.
+You can learn more about [Data sources](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/data-sources) and [Data models](https://www.prisma.io/docs/concepts/components/prisma-schema/data-model/) on their respective documentation pages.

 ### Prisma generator

 A prisma schema can define one or more generators, defined by the `generator` block.

 A generator determines what assets are created when you run the `prisma generate` command.
 The `provider` value defines which Prisma Client will be created.
-In this case as we want to generate Prisma Client Python we use the `prisma-client-py` value.
+In this case, as we want to generate Prisma Client Python, we use the `prisma-client-py` value.

-You can also define where the client will be generated to with the `output` option, by default Prisma Client Python will be generated to the same location it was installed to, whether thats inside a virtual environment, the global python installation or anywhere else that python packages can be imported from.
+You can also define where the client will be generated to with the `output` option.
+By default Prisma Client Python will be generated to the same location it was installed to, whether thats inside a virtual environment, the global python installation or anywhere else that python packages can be imported from.

 For more options see [configuring Prisma Client Python](/config/).